Excellent! ROSHI has found 15 VPN’s that suit your criteria.

-If you’re new to VPN but like what you hear and want to dig deeper, we have a VPN guide full of VPN facts, applications, and benefits.
+If you’re new to VPN’s but like what you hear and want to dig deeper, we have a listed all providers with facts, applications, and benefits.

 Not at all!
 It’s a legitimate way to add security to the data you are transmitting and receiving, however it also depends on what you’re doing online!
 Downloading copyrighted material remains illegal even you use a VPN.
 Location-specific streaming services, such as Netflix, can also have clauses that prohibit the use of VPN for accessing content and the provider has the right to terminate your subscription if you get caught

-Some countries like China and the UAE have laws against VPN use, but due to their widespread use in business it’s impractical to ban them outright.
-If you live in a country that restricts VPN use it’s worthwhile double checking on what the allowable uses are
+Some countries like China and the UAE have laws against the use, but due to their widespread use in business it’s impractical to ban them outright.
+If you live in a country that restricts the use it’s worthwhile double checking on what the allowable uses are

 If you don’t mind getting bombarded with ads now and then, free services can be very useful if you don’t want to keep your VPN on all the time and just activate it now and then when you’re connecting on a public network to stay safe.